Flotomate/product_docs/source/report-management/create-&-edit.rst

 Editing a Report
 ----------------

-*Note: A user can edit Reports that he creates.*
+A Technician can edit a report that he/she has created.
+Pre-defined reports can't be modified.
+Both public (certain fields are restricted) and private reports can be modified.
+To edit a report:

 -  Go to the `Report List View <#_report_list_view>`__.